Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Introduction

 We first provide a theoretical analysis demonstrating that Bayesian inference predictions on in-context prompts converge to a kernel regression in Section~\ref{sec:theory}.
-Our results also shed light on various phenomena observed in previous empirical studies, such as the advantage of retrieving in-context examples that are similar to the test sample, \hengarchived{what do you mean by similar here? similar between in-context examples and test examples, or similar among in-context examples? if latter it's counter-intuitive since usually we prefer diverse examples. the most important thing is probably to make sure the examples are representing the task well. how to measure that?} the sensitivity of ICL performance to the output formats, and why using a group of in-distribution and representative samples improves ICL accuracy. \hengarchived{give examples on which tasks are not well suited for ICL? for example, in our recent work on fine-grained event detection, ICL does not work because this task requires many examples to represent the meaning of 3000+ event types: https://arxiv.org/abs/2303.09093}
+In Section~\ref{subsec:insights}, our results also shed light on numerous phenomena observed in previous empirical studies, such as the advantage of retrieving in-context examples that are similar to the test sample, \hengarchived{what do you mean by similar here? similar between in-context examples and test examples, or similar among in-context examples? if the latter it's counter-intuitive since usually we prefer diverse examples. the most important thing is probably to make sure the examples represent the task well. how to measure that?} the sensitivity of ICL performance to the output formats, and why using a group of in-distribution and representative samples improves ICL accuracy. \hengarchived{give examples on which tasks are not well suited for ICL? for example, in our recent work on fine-grained event detection, ICL does not work because this task requires many examples to represent the meaning of 3000+ event types: https://arxiv.org/abs/2303.09093}

-Following our theoretical investigation, in Section~\ref{sec:empirical} we conduct empirical studies to verify our explanation of in-context learning of LLMs in more details.
+Following our theoretical investigation, in Section~\ref{sec:empirical} we conduct empirical studies to verify our explanation of in-context learning of LLMs in more detail.
 Our results reveal that during LLM ICL, the attention map used by the last token to predict the next token \hengarchived{attention maps between words?} is allocated in accordance with our explanation.
-By plugging attention values into our equation, we are also able to reconstruct the model's output by over 80\% accuracy.
+By plugging attention values into our equation, we are also able to reconstruct the model's output with over 80\% accuracy.
 Moreover, we are able to reveal how information necessary to kernel regression is computed in intermediate LLM layers.
-In conclusion, we make the following contributions in this work:

-\begin{itemize} \item We provide a theoretical explanation of how practical LLMs can be capable of ICL using the concept of kernel regression.

-\item We conduct empirical analysis to verify that the LLM's attention maps and hidden features matches our explanation.

-\item Out theoretical explanation provides insights and heuristics to multiple phenomena observed in ICL practice by previous studies.